 1. Traumatic Injury (21.4%)

 Traumatic injury is a term used to describe physical injuries of sudden onset and severity that require immediate medical attention.
 Traumatic injury kills more people between the ages of 1 and 44 than any other disease or illness.
 According to the American Trauma Society, 100,000 Americans of all ages die from trauma each year.

-Traumatic injury is a sudden and severe injury which may require immediate medical attention.
+A traumatic injury is a sudden and severe injury that may require immediate medical attention.

 Trauma is defined as an injury caused by a physical force; examples include car accidents, falls, drowning, gunshots, burns, stabbings, or other physical threats.
 Major trauma is any injury that can cause prolonged disability or death.
 Blunt trauma occurs when a body part is damaged, either by impact, injury, or physical attack.
-Penetrating trauma occurs when an object pierces the skin and enters a tissue of the body, creating an open wound.
-The injury may also cause systemic shock or “shock trauma” which may require immediate resuscitation and intervention.
+Penetrating trauma occurs when an object pierces the skin and enters the body tissue, creating an open wound.
+The injury may also cause systemic shock or “shock trauma,” which could require immediate resuscitation and intervention.